How To Make Granny's Killer Shepherds' Pie - With Pastry Recipe

 - Pour in chicken broth or stock, and stir 'til combined.
 Remove mixture to an oven-proof baking dish or casserole.

 - Top with vegetable layer, enough to completely cover the meat mixture.
-Gently mound on the mashed potatoes, smoothing the top slightly.
-Sprinkle with grated cheese and parsley.
+Gently mound on the mashed potatoes OR mashed cauliflower, for the Eating Clean/Low Carb version, smoothing the top slightly.
+Sprinkle with grated cheese (either regular cheese OR a non-dairy OR lactose-free option) and parsley.
 Place in 400 F oven to brown crust.

 - When cheese is melted and bubbly, and the crust is golden brown, remove from oven and serve immediately with tossed green salad and a fresh crusty loaf.